-Press F1 to suspend the game and go back to the RetroArch menu, you will find here lots of useful tools and features, such as save states, control options, video shaders and emulator options.
+Press F1 to suspend the game and go back to the RetroArch menu, you will find here lots of useful tools and features, such as save states, control options, video shaders, and emulator options.

-Since this is emulation, we can benefit from increasing things such as the render resolution and anti aliasing in the games.
+Since this is emulation, we can benefit from increasing things such as the render resolution and anti-aliasing in the games.

-As a quick example, I’m going to increase the resolution, for my screen as well as increase the native resolution factor to 4x, then increase the MSAA anti aliasing to 8.
+As a quick example, I’m going to increase the resolution, for my screen as well as increase the native resolution factor to 4x, then increase the MSAA anti-aliasing to 8.

-One option I will suggest changing is the RDP Plugin, change this to Angrylion to ensure best compatibility.
-I found for example with Mario Kart 64, using GLideN64 as the plugin meant I could not see what options I had selected on the title screen, Angrylion resolved this issue, so could help with a number of other glitches too.
+One option I will suggest changing is the RDP Plugin, change this to Angrylion to ensure the best compatibility.
+I found for example Mario Kart 64, using GLideN64 as the plugin meant I could not see what options I had selected on the title screen, Angrylion resolved this issue, so could help with a number of other glitches too.